 The brain is essentially a circuit.
 Neuroengineering is a discipline that exploits engineering techniques to understand, repair and manipulate human neural systems and networks.
 At Rice, we have a world-class team collaborating with Texas Medical Center Researchers to improve the fundamental understanding of coding and computation in the human brain as well as to develop technology for treating and diagnosing neural diseases.
 Current research areas include interrogating neural circuits at the cellular level, analyzing neuronal data in real-time, and manipulating healthy or diseased neural circuit activity and connectivity using nano electronics, optics, and emerging photonics technologies.

 Faculty: Aazhang, Babakhani, Baraniuk, Halas, Kemere, Pitkow, Robinson, Veeraraghavan

 Adjunct Faculty: Dora Angelaki (Baylor College of Medicine), Giridhar Kalamangalam (UT-Health Science), Dorina Papageorgiou (Baylor College of Medicine), Nitin Tandon (UT-Health Science)

 Collaborating Rice Faculty: Genevera Allen (STAT), Steven J. Cox (CAAM), Marcia O'Malley (MEMS), Amina Qutub (BIOE), Robert Raphael (BIOE)

 The focus of this program is the improved understanding of electronic, photonic, and plasmonic materials, optical physics, the interaction of light and matter, along with the application of that knowledge to develop innovative devices and technologies.
-The specific areas of interest cover a broad range: Nanophotonics and plasmonics, optical nanosensor and nano-actuator development, studies of new materials, in particular nanomaterials and magnetically active materials; imaging and image processing, including multispectral imaging and terahertz imaging; ultrafast spectroscopy and dynamics; laser applications in remote and point sensing, especially for trace gas detection; nanometer-scale characterization of surfaces, molecules, and devices; organic semiconductor devices; single-molecule transistors; techniques for optical communications; and optical interactions with random, nanoengineered, and periodic media; and applications of Nanoshells in biomedicine.
+The specific areas of interest cover a broad range: Nanophotonics and plasmonics, optical nanosensor and nano-actuator development, studies of new materials, in particular nanomaterials and magnetically active materials; imaging and image processing, including multispectral imaging and terahertz imaging; ultrafast spectroscopy and dynamics; laser applications in remote and point sensing, especially for trace gas detection; nanometer-scale characterization of surfaces, molecules, and devices; organic semiconductor devices; single-molecule transistors; techniques for optical communications; optical interactions with random, nanoengineered, and periodic media; and applications of Nanoshells in biomedicine.